 The ratio of visible light to solar heat gain.
 LSG = VLT ÷ SHGC.
 Glass with higher LSG numbers are typically desired by architects because they offer superior solar control, with relatively high visible light transmittance.

-Has as little as 10% of the iron content of regular glass, which allows it to transmit 91% of light and eliminates the greening effect associated with thicker glass panels.
+A type of glass that has a reduced iron content, resulting in a higher level of clarity and transparency compared to regular glass.
+It has as little as 10% of the iron content of regular glass, which minimizes the greening effect associated with thicker glass panels.

 The original finish produced on aluminum by cold rolling or extruding.